 Pisces has just one meteor shower associated with it called The Piscids.
 This weak shower runs from August 12th to October 7th, with a peak that runs from about September 11th to September 20th.
 Observers can expect to see a maximum rate of about 5 meteors per hour.
 A suspected northern branch of the Piscids could peak on October 12th, but the existence of this branch is yet to be confirmed.

-Date of Birth: Feb 19 to March 20
+- Date of Birth: Feb 19 to March 20

-Sign Ruler: Neptune
+- Sign Ruler: Neptune

-Birth Stone: Lapis Lazuli, Turquoise
+- Birth Stone: Lapis Lazuli, Turquoise

-Color: Turquoise, sea green, white
+- Color: Turquoise, sea green, white

-Characteristics: Dedicated, kind, good-humoured
+- Characteristics: Dedicated, kind, good-humored

-Compatibility: Scorpio, Cancer and Capricorn
+- Compatibility: Scorpio, Cancer and Capricorn

-The Age of Pisces
+Zodiac sign astrology and The Age of Pisces

 An astrological age refers to which constellation the Sun appears in at the time of the Vernal Equinox, or the first day of spring.
 From an astronomical perspective, we are currently living in the age of Pisces, which started in 68 BCE and will continue until 2597 when the Age of Aquarius begins.
 Every 2,150 years, the age changes, and many people believe that different ages are meant to bring different historical events that are predestined to shape the course of the future.
-After the Age of Pisces will enter the Age of Aquarius.
+After the Age of Pisces we will enter the Age of Aquarius.